 We generate the substantial majority of our revenue from contracts with government agencies around the world, and we expect that government contracts will continue to be the most significant source of our revenue for the foreseeable future.
-We believe that the addressable market for our solutions, both through expansion within our existing customer base and with new customers, is substantial.
-We believe that a need for and the demand for solutions like ours, will continue to grow and be significant in the future.
-Nevertheless, given the dependency of our market opportunity on the macroeconomic environment, and the fluctuations in the geopolitical and other global conditions, we are not in a position to calculate the size of the total addressable market that is relevant to our Company.
+We believe there is a significant market for solutions like ours, and, considering the increased security threats, the growing volume of data and increased sophistication of bad actors, we believe the need for and the demand for solutions like ours will continue to grow.